Healthy Homes Assessment Haumoana

 Insulation Haumoana

-A well-insulated property can help control condensation and lessen the likelihood of mould and dampness, and will also make more easy for the house to hold warmth.
+A well-insulated property can reduce condensation and lower the chance of mould and damp, and it will make an easier task to allow the household to keep heat.

-The "R" stands for thermal resistance and is a measure of how well insulation is able to resist heat flow.
-The more high the R-value, better the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
+The more R-value is higher, the higher the quality of insulation.

 Haumoana Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the inside of the building it’s also about the outside.
-You must make sure there is somewhere for surface and underground water to flow, and prevent it from getting into the building.
-When it is about damp and water, it’s often the concerns you don’t notice that can become a big problem that can cause damages to your investment and affecting the tenant’s health.
+Making sure your rental property is protected from dampness isn’t just about what’s inside the building but you must make sure there is somewhere for rain, surface as well as groundwater to move and also stop it from getting inside.
+When it concerns damp and moisture it is frequently what you don’t see that could become a major issue and cause damage to your investment and affecting your tenant’s well-being.

-Rental properties should be equipped with efficient drainage to get rid of storm water, surface water and groundwater, with an appropriate outfall or runoff.
-Making sure the water is able to go and that it doesn’t get sucked into structures is an important aspect of keeping your property dry.
+Properties that are rented must be equipped with efficient drainage for the removal of storm water, surface water, and groundwater, with an appropriate outfall or runoff.
+Making sure that the water has a location to go, and it isn’t allowed to remain beneath structures is a crucial aspect of maintaining your property’s dry.

-Alongside a drainage system to prevent moisture from entering, if your apartment has an enclosed gap between the floor and surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.
+In addition to a drainage system to prevent moisture ingress, if your apartment has an enclosed gap between your floor and the soil, a ground-water barrier must be put in place when it’s reasonably practicable to do so.

-An underground moisture barrier typically a polythene sheet laid over the ground to prevent any moisture in the ground from entering the structure.
-It also helps to prevent any damage to your underfloor insulation.
+A ground moisture barrier is usually a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from getting into the property.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection